gdurante2019/llm-zoomcamp-2026/01-agentic-rag/README.md

-    'Not much — I’m here and ready to help.
+    'Hey!
+Not much—just here and ready to help.
 What’s going on?'